 Under Retained earnings Bank shows the excess of all reserves, formed out of net profit in prior years and transformation of revaluation reserves over statutory reserves amount.
-In this position Bank also shows the difference between the net assets value of the newly acquired subsidiaries in business combinations under common control and the consideration transferred at the date of first consolidation.
+In this position Bank also shows the difference between the purchase price paid for newly acquired subsidiaries in business combinations under common control and their book value as recorded in the separate financial statements of the transferor as of the date of transfer.
+In 2013 following the acquisitions in UniCredit Consumer Financing EAD, UniCredit Leasing EAD and HVB Leasing EOOD, that difference is in the amount of BGN (8,643) thousand.